 Instead, a lot of mechanics were streamlined.
 The Paradigm combat system lets you change roles and classes on the fly so that you’re ready for any fight, especially against bosses that can change up their strategies and attack patterns at a whim.
 The levelling up system just makes you fill up a role’s crystals without any sort of branching path to customize them.

 FFXIII’s sequels improved further upon the base template, so you should play those instead if you want a meatier FF experience.
-But for the sake of this list, we’re putting this at the bottom because the best of intentions don’t make for a good final product.
+But for the sake of this list, we’re putting this at the bottom because this mothership title was so uninspired and trite, it needed its two sequels to carry it to some form of relevance.

 #12: Final Fantasy III (NES)